jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ![Typeahead result from the InputListLOC component in Sinopia](../img/input-list-loc.png)

-The URI and label is saved in the `<InputListLOC>` props with the URI becoming an RDF object of the entity as the RDF subject and the propertyTemplate's proeprtyURI being the predicate.
+The URI and label is saved in the `<InputListLOC>` props with the URI becoming an RDF object of the entity as the RDF subject and the propertyTemplate's proeprtyURI as the RDF predicate.

 ### `<InputLookupQA>` Questioning Authorities Component
-From the beginning, Sinopia project team includes close collaboration with Cornell University's Huda Khan working on the React components to support search the Questioning Authorities (QA) service run as a collaborative effort with Lynette Randell and David Echeman at the University of Iowa School of Information Science.
-The QA is a cache built with Solr and the Fusuki triplestore is managed by an Question Authority API endpoint using a Swagger API with Sinopia's `<InputLookupQA>` component.
+From the beginning, the Sinopia project team included close collaboration with Huda Kahn of Cornell University who is working on the React components to support searching the Questioning Authorities (QA) service.
+QA is run as a collaborative effort with Lynette Randell and David Echeman at the University of Iowa School of Information Science.
+The QA service has a cache built with Solr and the Fusuki triplestore, with a Swagger API endpoint integrating with Sinopia's `<InputLookupQA>` component.

 ![Typeahead result from using the InputLookupQA component in Sinopia](../img/input-lookup-qa.png)